jollen/rtos-wot/README.md

 ### 7. Final step

 After serializing the CoAP message, the final CoAP packet is sotred at *transaction->packet*.
-Assume that the server was connected via local socket _s_.
+The final step is to call lwip APIs to create a UDP socket and send out the serialized message.
+For example, assume that the server was connected via local socket _s_.

 ```
 write(s, transaction->packet, transaction->packet_len);
 ```

 CoAP is basis of web of things framework.
 For push pattern of WoT, the TD (thing description) can be serialized in CoAP binary format.

+### Put together

+Please refer to [coap_send](https://github.com/wot-sdk/rtos-wot/tree/master/examples/coap_send) for how to put all things together.

 ## History